Compiladori/Tiger-Compiler/README.md

 4. Translate the AST into the IRT (IRT, Frame, Translation)
 5. Canonize the IRT (Canon)
 6. Tile out the canonized IRT into generic assembly instructions (Munch, Frame)
+7. Construct a control flow graph from the sequence of instructions and do liveness analysis (Liveness)
+8. Select a register to hold each of the variables and temporaries (RegAlloc)

 ## Usage
 - Use `make test` to compile a unit testing executable.